-Mandatory Find a Tender Service contract notice approved and issued via the Procurement Team.
+Mandatory Find a Tender Service contract notice approved and issued via Procurement.
 After publication of the Find a Tender Service notice, this information is then released on YORtender advising indicative contract values (exclusive of VAT), followed by its publication on Contracts Finder.